Transformational syntax: Overview

 According to the Chomskyan tradition, language acquisition is easy for children because they are born with a universal grammar in their minds.
 The tradition also distinguishes between linguistic competence, what a person knows of a language, and linguistic performance, how a person uses it.
 Finally, grammars and metagrammars are ranked by three levels of adequacy: observational, descriptive, and explanatory.
 A core aspect of the original Standard Theory is a distinction between two different representations of a sentence, called deep structure and surface structure.
-The two representations are linked to each other by a set of transformation rules, the totality of these rules is what constitute grammar, and what a grammatical description of a language should present.
+The two representations are linked to each other by a set of transformation rules, the totality of these rules is what constitutes grammar, and what a grammatical description of a language should present.
 Under this theory, a speaker must have access to both structures to interpret an expression.

 Under this model, syntax was placed in the center of linguistic research and sought to go beyond description.
-Scholars explored the formalism of syntax and psychology of grammar under this model.
+Scholars explored the formalism of syntax and the psychology of grammar under this model.
 This led to more systematic research on linguistic data such as native speaker judgments and distinctions in grammaticality.

 Many notable linguists have written on the topic, including Andrew Radford, Rodney Huddleston, and Roger Fowler.
 Aspects of transformational syntax were revised or replaced under the Minimalist program.